 Comprised of university vice-chancellors, thought-leaders, policy experts and politicians, the role of the Advisory Board is to augment the knowledge, understanding and strategic thinking of the Trustee Board so that the UPP Foundation’s support is focused on areas that are central to the future success of the higher education sector.

-Professor Paul Boyle became the President and Vice-Chancellor of the University of Leicester in October 2014.
+Paul Boyle was appointed Swansea University’s Vice-Chancellor in 2019.
+Prior to this he was President and Vice-Chancellor of the University of Leicester.
+Paul previously was appointed Swansea University’s Vice-Chancellor in 2019.
+Prior to this he was President and Vice-Chancellor of the University of Leicester.
+Paul previously became the President and Vice-Chancellor of the University of Leicester in October 2014.
 Paul previously held the offices of Chief Executive of the Economic and Social Research Council and President of Science Europe.
 He is now the Chair of the Scottish Science Advisory Council, Scotland’s highest level science advisory body, an ‘impact champion’ for the United Nations HeForShe global solidarity movement for gender equality, a Council Member and Trustee of the Association of Commonwealth Universities.

 Professor Graham Galbraith, Vice-Chancellor, University of Portsmouth

 Professor Graham Galbraith was appointed Vice-Chancellor at the University of Portsmouth in 2013.
 Previous roles also include Deputy Vice-Chancellor at the University of Hertfordshire between 2008 and 2013, and Pro Vice-Chancellor (International) at Glasgow Caledonian University between 1993 and 2008.